Bømlo Municipality: Geography

 The municipality includes about 900 islands, islets, and skerries, although most are very small and uninhabited.
 The main island is also called Bømlo, and other notable islands in Bømlo municipality include Moster, Otterøya, Spyssøya, Goddo, and Espevær.
 The municipality lies north of the entrance to the Hardangerfjorden, south of the Selbjørnsfjorden, and west of the Stokksundet.
 The Innværfjorden is a small fjord that cuts into the island of Bømlo around the village of Rubbestadneset.

 The large island of Stord lies to the east.
 Bømlo is connected to Stord by the Triangle Link, which has made transportation to and from the municipality easier and more effective.

 Bømlo is commonly distinguished in respect to residential ares.
 These areas include Svortland (previously Bremnes), Søra-Bømlo (South-Bømlo), Rubbestadneset, Moster, Finnås, Gilje, Goddo, and Hiskjo.
 Svortland is the administrative centre where there are stores, a cultural centre, schools and official buildings, and is located a bit north of the centre of the island.
 Moster is on the other hand more to the east with a high percentage of Christians devoted to at least three different christian denominations.

 Siggjo

-At 474 m in height, the mountain Siggjo is the highest mountain on the island of Bømlo.
+The highest point in the municipality is the 473.92 m tall mountain Siggjo, on the island of Bømlo.
 The rocks on Siggjo contain large amounts of the igneous rock rhyolite, which was used in the Stone Age to create armament and tools.
 They have found rhyolite from Siggjo as far north as the Trøndelag region of Norway.
 Siggjo is a popular attraction among locals and tourists.